Why did I choose To Use A Meal Kit Delivery Service?

 - Tartiflette- a very popular winter dish in France, consists of

-Reblochoncheese and lardons (similar to fresh bacon bits), all topped with an organic mash potato served with a mâche salad.
+Reblochoncheese and lardons (similar to fresh bacon bits), all topped with an organic mashed potato served with a mâche salad.

 4 -Quitoque: Pronounced (Key-Tokh)